Wanjiru27/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8.script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-9.script that prints the result of POWER divided by DIVIDE, followed by a new line 10.script that displays the result of BREATH to the power LOVE
+9.script that prints the result of POWER divided by DIVIDE, followed by a new line 10.script that displays the result of BREATH to the power LOVE 11.script that converts a number from base 2 to base 10